railsgirls/guides.railsgirls.com/_pages/devise.md

    rails db:migrate
 {% endhighlight %}

+{% coach %}
-**Coach:** Explain what user model has been generated.
+Explain what user model has been generated.
 What are the fields?
+{% endcoach %}

 ## *5.* Create your first user